 Don’t Take Too Long to File a Claim

 In many cases, claimants file claims so late after the incident that their claim is rejected outright.
-This is mainly because they don’t read their insurance policies thoroughly and don’t know that three years is the cut off mark after which any and all claims are rejected.
-Yes, it is possible for you to be too injured after the collision to personally make a claim.
-In this situation, you should ask a relative, or friend to file the claim for you.
-If you are alone in the country you can task your lawyer with the job of filing the claim.
-Don’t leave it too late.
+It is mainly because they don’t read their insurance policies thoroughly and don’t know that three years is the cut-off mark, after which any claims are rejected.
+Yes, you can be too injured after the collision to make a claim personally.
+In this situation, you should ask a relative or friend to file a claim for you.
+If you are alone in the country, you can task your lawyer with the job of filing the claim.
+Please don’t leave it too late.
 You might not get any compensation at all as a result.

 Try Not to Buy The Cheapest Policy

-It is tempting to buy the cheapest policy especially if you’re a careful driver and have never been in an accident before.
-However, not everyone is a careful driver and what if you get involved in an accident with someone who isn’t?
-A cheap policy will hardly cover the damage your car will take, not to mention the medical bills you will have to pay out of your own pocket.
+It is tempting to buy the cheapest policy, especially if you’re a careful driver and have never been in an accident before.
+However, not everyone is a careful driver, and what if you get involved in an accident with someone who isn’t?
+A cheap policy will hardly cover the damage your car will take, not to mention the medical bills you will have to pay out of your pocket.
 Cheap policies end up costing more in the long run.